-The true recipe really calls for two ingredients, not five.
-The core of truffles?
-It’s chocolate and cream.
+The core of a good truffle is just chocolate and cream.
 Because so few ingredients are needed, you should make sure that the ones you have are really good.
-Pick up the the hunk of gourmet chocolate you usually bypass at the store.
+Pick up the hunk of gourmet chocolate you usually bypass at the store.
 This is the moment for it.

-In the ingredients, you’ll see that we specify grabbing two different kinds of cocoa powder.
-Just look for two different brands if you don’t explicitly see ones labeled “dark.”
+This recipe specifies grabbing two different kinds of cocoa powder.
+If you can’t find ones that are explicitly labeled “dark,” then just look for two different brands.
 The idea here is to create a little bit of variety in tone.

-Serve the truffles at a holiday party or pack them up in individual cellophane bags for gifting.
+Serve these five-ingredient chocolate truffles at a holiday party, or pack them up in individual cellophane bags for gifting.

 Read on for the full recipe!